allanim/help.gitbook.com/books/will-my-book-be-accessible-with-https.md

 ---

-All books hosted on the `gitbook.io` domain are accessible through HTTPS (URLs of the form `https://{author}.gitbooks.io/{book}/`).
-Custom domain names do not yet support HTTPS.
-Expect this to change in the coming months.
+All content hosted on GitBook.com is accessible through HTTPS: the `gitbook.io` domain (URLs of the form `https://{author}.gitbooks.io/{book}/`) and custom domain names.

+All content are being served through [our speedy global CDN](https://www.gitbook.com/blog/features/gitbook-cdn), at no additional cost for all users.